 6 – Report The Accident To Your Insurance Provider

 Make sure you report the accident to your insurance provider as soon as possible following a car accident.
 In fact, several insurance providers and policies require policyholders to report accidents immediately following the incident.
-In the report, ensure you include the other driver’s name, address, phone number, insurance provider, and policy number.
-Also, make sure to include the details of the accident, including what happened, where it happened, and any injuries suffered by either party involved.
+Ensure you include the other driver’s name, address, phone number, insurance provider, and policy number in the report.
+Also, make sure to include the accident’s details, including what happened, where it happened, and any injuries suffered by either party involved.

 7 – Seek Medical Attention